liqd/adhocracy4/docs/bplan_api.md

 ## Updating a BPLAN Project

 To update a BPLAN setting send a PATCH request with the field to update using the *id* of the BPLAN from the create response.
+If you update an archived BPLAN it will only be unarchived if you set the end_date to a date in the future.
+Archived BPLANS are not shown in any lists on the platform.

 API endpoint for PATCH: